hercules2004/elyx_assignment/docs/architecture.md

 # 🏛️ System Architecture

 The **Adaptive Health Allocator** is built on a modular **3-Stage Pipeline**: Generation, Scheduling, and Presentation.
-This architecture decouples the "World Creation" (GenAI) from the "World Solving" (Algorithms), ensuring that the scheduler is deterministic and testable even though the input data is dynamic.
+This architecture decouples the "World Creation" (GenAI) from the "World Solving..."

 ---